Anti-Mullerian Hormone (AMH) Fertility Test

 How AMH Is a Predictor of Ovarian Reserve?

 Because AMH levels correlate with the number of ovarian follicles, the test is a good predictor of ovarian (egg) reserve.
 Women with higher concentrations of AMH have a better response to ovarian stimulation and are likely to produce more eggs for IVF (in vitro fertilization) than women with low or undetectable AMH.
 Also, unlike follicle stimulating hormone (FSH), the levels of AMH in the blood do not fluctuate as much; therefore the test can be done at any point during the menstrual cycle.
 However, it can be falsely lowered with the prolonged use of birth control pills.
-If your initial test result is lower than anticipated and you’re taking birth control pills your doctor may suggest you stop the pills for a month and then repeat the test to get a more accurate reading.
+If your initial test result is lower than anticipated and you’re taking birth control pills Dr. Melvin Thornton may suggest you stop the pills for a month and then repeat the test to get a more accurate reading.

 A low AMH indicates there is a problem with the quantity and quality of a woman’s eggs.
 Women with low AMH tend to be “poor responders” to fertility treatment — even with high doses of fertility drugs.